VirxEC/bob-example/README.md

 # Bob examples repo

-This is a repo contains examples of how you can use bob to build bots.
+This is a repo that contains examples of how you can use bob to build bots.
 It also contains a bob.toml in the root of the repo which builds all of the examples as one example botpack.
 Start with looking at the `bob.toml` file in the root directory.